ABOUT US

 The Beveridge Family Foundation

-The Beveridge Family Foundation has provided grants to purchase professional-quality equipment to monitor the temperature and relative humidity of collections storage rooms.
-In 2022, the foundation awarded Historic Northampton a grant to for the Shepherd Barn Restoration Project.
+The Beveridge Family Foundation provided grants to purchase professional-quality equipment to monitor the temperature and relative humidity of collections storage rooms.
+In 2022, the foundation awarded Historic Northampton a grant for the Shepherd Barn Restoration Project.

 Mass Cultural Council